Showing all 3 results

 Our muslin line is non-flame retardant; however, we can get you flameproof muslin in wholesale quantities.
 Offered in varied weights and widths, we try to keep your needs in mind when acquiring the finest quality muslin.
-Learn more on what muslin works best for and why so many choose muslin over other natural or synthetic fabrics.
+As we are often asked by our many customers “what is muslin fabric used for?” we have endeavored to provide ample information and specific uses regarding this coveted fabric material.
+So, learn more here about what muslin works best for and why so many choose muslin over other natural or synthetic fabrics.

 Muslin fabric was first encountered as early as the 9th century by European traders in Iraq!
 This fabric was such a sought-out fabric, that even Marco Polo had a profile for it in his book, The Travels.
 Muslin gets its name from the town in Iraq where it was first discovered (Mosul).

 Iraq was initially believed to be the birthplace of muslin, but it’s true beginnings were in Bangladesh.
 Muslin moved around Europe and Asia at a rapid pace and by the 18th century, it was found in abundance.
 French designers became obsessed with its various benefits and soon the most elite wore garments made of cotton muslin.

 While most of Europe adored muslin, the British imposed strict rules over its manufacture.
 As they had colonial rule in Bangladesh, they imposed harsh tariffs which eventually destroyed the ability to make Bengali products like muslin.
 They brought in their own goods but wouldn’t allow the export of Bengali products, severing their ability to have an independent economy.